beauhodes/beauhodes.github.io/_posts/2021-05-12-ethereum-scaling.md

 STARK based rollups have both on-chain, meaning on the Ethereum blockchain, and off-chain components.
 The on-chain component typically consists of proofs and two Merkle Trees: one for accounts and one for balances (see the picture below for an example of a Merkle Tree for accounts).
 The off-chain component is responsible for handling transactions, batching them, creating a STARK proof attesting to the validity of all transactions in the rollup, and sending the proof combined with the new Merkle Roots to the on-chain component.

 All funds are secured at the on-chain level, so an attack on the rollup could not steal them – a user can always withdraw by providing a path in the Merkle tree from their account to the root.
 Aside from less frequent on-chain updates due to batching, ZK-rollups save gas by publishing less data on-chain.
-They also guarantee the validity of all on-chain commitments at the time of commitment, which sets ZK-rollups apart from optimistic rollups.
+Plus, they guarantee the validity of all on-chain commitments at the time of commitment, which sets ZK-rollups apart from optimistic rollups.
 <br/>
 <p align="center">
   <img src="MerkleTree.png" width="900" title="Merkle Tree">